Curriculum for gr. 6-8

 Ecojustice Class is a hands-on class that spends as much time outdoors as possible.
 Because many of the activities are meant to be done outdoors, you’ll have to plan around your location’s seasons and weather.

-We developed this class in northern California, and during rainy season we always had a back-up plan in case we had to stay indoors.
+This class was originally developed in northern California, and during rainy season we always had a back-up plan in case we had to stay indoors.
 Other factors can affect your plans, e.g., fire building might have to be canceled during an air pollution alert (“spare-the-air day”).
 Some activities, like gardening, are seasonal.

 In short, you’ll want to plan out a year’s worth of classes, with back-up plans in case of adverse weather.